 For most of us, our money begins at work.
 So the more we can make things better for women in our workplaces, the better off we’ll all be.
 If you’re in a position to speak up in your workplace, here’s our advice on how to stand up for paid family leave at your office, how to advocate for equality, and how to help your company close its own gender pay gap.
 (The Ellevest community also had some really great ideas this year about a women-centered workplace if you’re feeling bold and want to suggest something new.)

 While you’re at it: Speak up for yourself.
 Advocating to be paid what you’re worth is a feminist act.
 Here’s our advice on negotiation, managing imposter syndrome, and getting ready for your performance review.
 (If this is the year you intend to kick your self-advocacy into high gear, check out our coaching sessions and workshops for extra help.)

-TL;DR, let’s keep doing our research, demanding answers to hard questions, and showing up for the candidates that promise to help women on election day.
+There are so many ways to do that, and they probably differ depending on where you live.
+(Especially if your state is pursuing things like anti-abortion legislation.)
+But let’s keep doing our research, demanding answers to hard questions — especially on a local level, where asking can often have a huge impact — and showing up for the people we really voted for this year — not the candidates, but our communities and women everywhere.
 Then we can get back to advocating for causes that safeguard the rights that may or may not end up being protected at the governmental level.
-(More on that in the next section.))
+(More on that in the next section.)

 Invest to change the world for women

 Every dollar you spend, save, or invest has an impact, even if you don’t know what that impact is.
 At Ellevest, we’re big fans of intentional investing: knowing why you’re investing (aka what goals you’re working toward), choosing an investing company who aligns with your values, and paying attention to what you’re investing in.